We slept together: Bobrisky's ex-PA Oye resumes dragging as she spills more tea

 She further added that Bobrisky makes empty promises and lies for a living and when she wanted to make new friends, he beat her up.

-Oye also disclosed how the trauma she suffered in the hands of Bobrisky affected her life ehrn she got back to her country.
+Oye also disclosed how the trauma she suffered in the hands of Bobrisky affected her life when she got back to her country.

 See the post below: